Jointly Exchangeable Collective Risk Models: Interaction, Structure, and Limit Theorems: A collective loss model with interaction

 \subsection{Jointly exchangeable arrays}

 In this paper, we impose structure on the random mechanisms that generate the losses.
 Instead of relying on the classical notion of independence, we consider weaker concepts that allow for dependence.
-A fundamental example is exchangeability, as introduced and characterized by Bruno de Finetti.
+A fundamental, classical example is exchangeability, as introduced and characterized by Bruno de Finetti.
 While independence corresponds to the joint distribution being a product measure, exchangeability requires the joint distribution to be invariant under all finite permutations.
 De Finetti’s theorem shows that exchangeability is equivalent to conditional independence, or, equivalently, to the joint distribution being a mixture of product measures.
 This framework aligns precisely with the setting of classical Bayesian statistics.

-Building on this, we introduce an even weaker notion than exchangeability, tailored to our context.
+We introduce an even weaker probabilistic symmetry, tailored to our context.
 By using the collection of edges as an index set, we consider joint exchangeability, which requires invariance of the joint distribution only under a subgroup of finite permutations.
-This relaxation accommodates more general dependence structures while preserving a tractable framework for analysis.
+This relaxation accommodates more general dependence structures than exchangeability while preserving a tractable framework for analysis.
 For a comprehensive exposition on this and other distributional symmetries, see \citet{kal3}.

 Although we focus on arrays of real-valued random variables, many definitions and results can often be stated in a more general form for random elements in measurable spaces.
 To ensure the existence of regular conditional distributions and simplify the application of standard results without additional verification, we assume that these spaces are Polish and maintain this assumption throughout.